Avanade/Beef/samples/MyEf.Hr/docs/Employee-DB.md

 ## Create HR schema

 Create the `Hr` schema using the database tooling.
-This following command will create the migration script using the pre-defined naming convention and templated T-SQL to aid development.
+The following command will create the migration script using the pre-defined naming convention and templated T-SQL to aid development.

 ```
 dotnet run script schema Hr